 Charles Feltman was a German immigrant who operated a pushcart selling food to the masses that flocked to Coney Island in 1867.
 By 1869, Feltman put the frank in a special warm long bun that was easy to eat on the street.
 He called this the Coney Island red hot, later to be called a hot dog and it was wildly popular selling up to 40,000 a day!

 The original Feltman’s closed in 1954, but in 2015 Michael Quinn brought back the historic boardwalk’s original hotdog to the boardwalk reviving the brand at a location near where the original was.
 However, in 2019 Feltman’s lost its location and now you can only buy their hot dogs in the store and make them at home yourself.

 Alright, this is where things get interesting in the hotdog battles of Coney Island.
-One of the most popular things to do in Coney Island is eat one of the world-renowned Nathan’s Famous hot dogs!
+One of the most popular things to do in Coney Island is eating one of the world-renowned Nathan’s Famous hot dogs!